akrzemi1/__sandbox__/string_view_ctor.md

 ## 2. Passing null pointer as `const char*`

-`string_view` has a converting constructor taking argument of type `const char*`.
-It follows the semantics of "C-string interface", which are: the length of the string is determined by dereferencing a pointer, iterating through the array and looking for the null character.
-The distance from the beginning to the found null character is the stirng's length.
-This implies a precondition on the input:
+## 2.1.
+The C-string interface

+In C and C++ special semantics are associated to single arguments of type `const char *` that are expected to represent values of concept String.
+We will refer to these semantics in this paper as the *C-string interface*.
+These semantics are:

+* The pointer represents an address to an array of characters.
+* While iterating through these characters we are guaranteed to observe a character of value `'\0'` at some point.
+* The values of the characters up to but excluding the first observed character `'\0'` constitute the value of the string.

+This implies a number of things:

+1. The size/length of the string is the distance from the address denoted by the pointer to the address of the `'\0'` character.
+The size is determined by observing the values of the characters; not from the numeric value of the input pointer.
+2. An array represented by literal `""` represents a zero-sized string even though the array's size is 1.
+Similarly, a pointer obtained from expression `("A" + 1)` represents a zero-sized string.

+This also implies a precondition on the input:

 * The pointer cannot be null (UB otherwise).
-* The pointer must point to a valid array or characters, or a single character with value '\0' (UB otherwise).
+* The pointer must point to a valid array of characters, or a single character with value '\0' (UB otherwise).
 * The array pointed to must contain chatacter with value '\0' (UB otherwise).

 Clearly, this constructor has a precondition, and even applying P0903R1 cannot remove it: it can only widen the precondition slightly.

-There are many ways to assign different semantics to type `const char*`.
-The one described above will be referred to as *C-string interface* in this paper.
+There are other ways to assign different semantics to type inputs of type `const char*` than the one described above.
+The *C-string interface* will be paid to the most attention in this paper.

-### 2.1.
+### 2.2.
 Null pointers as `const char*` in C

 Whenever functions in C want a single argument of type `const char*` to represent a string they use the C-string interface.
 This is reflected in the C Standard: